Montiel-Mobile/NSManagedObject-XML/README.md

 Core Data UserInfo Keys
 =======================

-Use this keys in the user info section when configuring the core data model to enable the associated behavior.
+Use these keys in the user info section when configuring the core data model to enable the associated behavior.

 Entity Description UserInfo keys
 --------------------------------